Waitman Wade Beorn: Monographs

-Digital Humanities Work
+Digital humanities work

 Beorn is a founding member of the Holocaust Geographies Collaborative, an interdisciplinary group of scholars interested in exploring how a spatial and digital approach can better inform our understanding of the Holocaust.
 He is a digital humanist who integrates mapping, modeling, and social network analyses into his work.
+His current project is Visualizing Janowska: Creating a Digital Architectural Model of a Nazi Concentration Camp.